-Fresh strawberries turn this moist and fruity banana loaf cake into a zingy seasonal treat!
+Fresh strawberries turn this moist and fruity banana bread into a zingy seasonal treat!
 Delicious as a snack or with ice-cream as an easy dessert.

 Banana loaf cake, aka banana bread, is our standard way to deal with too-ripe-to-eat brown bananas here at FFF towers.
 I have an ancient recipe scribbled in my notebook in blue crayon which is the easiest, most delicious banana bread ever – although I’ve no idea where it first came from.
 All I know is, it works, brilliantly, every time.